freest-lang/freest-lang.github.io/getting started/linear-channels.md

     |> sendTree @U rt
 ```

 Using polymorphism we can type a generic channel that begins with `TreeChannel` and continues off to some other type `a`.
 The next challenge is: which types do we pass to recursive calls of `sendTree` (marked as `T` and `U`)?
 To solve these types, we look at the type of the channel at the point of each recursive call.
-In the case of `T`, after we did `select Node` we are left with `TreeChannel; !Int; TreeChannel`.
-Because `T` is the type of the channel continuation type, we give it `!Int; TreeChannel`.
+In the case of `T`, after we did `select Node` we are left with `TreeChannel ; !Int ; TreeChannel`.
+Because `T` is the type of the channel continuation type, we give it `!Int ; TreeChannel`.
 In the case of `U`, after the `send i` call, we are left with just  `TreeChannel`!
 Where is the continuation channel?
 Remember that in context-free session types `Skip` is the neutral element, therefore, after we consume `TreeChannel` we are left with `Skip`.

 The full implementation of `sendTree` is:
 ```
 sendTree : forall a:1S .
-Tree -> TreeChannel;a -> a
+Tree -> TreeChannel ; a -> a
 sendTree Leaf c =
   c |> select Leaf
 sendTree (Node lt i rt) c =
   c |> select Node
-    |> sendTree @(!Int;TreeChannel) lt
+    |> sendTree @(!Int ; TreeChannel) lt
     |> send i
     |> sendTree @Skip rt
 ```